 Post-grant opposition (sec.25 (2)):

-The post grant opposition can be made at any time after the grant of patent but before the expiry of 1 year from the date of publication of grant of patent.
-Any ‘interested person’ can give a notice to the controller for post grant opposition.
+The post-grant opposition can be made at any time after the grant of a patent but before the expiry of 1 year from the date of publication of grant of a patent.
+Any ‘interested person’ can give a notice to the controller for post-grant opposition.
 The person desiring to give the notice of opposition shall state the nature of his interest in the matter.
 Person interested includes a person engaged in, or in promoting research in the same field as that to which the invention relates.
-It may be an organization that has a manufacturing or trading interest in the goods connected with the patented article or which has a financial interest in manufacturing such goods or which possesses Patents relating to the same subject.
+It may be an organization that has manufacturing or trading interest in the goods connected with the patented article or which has a financial interest in manufacturing such goods or which possesses Patents relating to the same subject.
 The Controller constitutes an Opposition Board comprising of 3 members who conduct the examination of the Patent and submit their report to the controller.
 After hearing both the parties and upon consideration of the recommendations of the Board, the controller shall decide upon the opposition and inform the parties about the same with reasons thereof.
 The parties if not satisfied with the decision can appeal to the Appellate Board.

 Grounds for Opposition:

-The grounds for both the pre grant and post grant oppositions are the same.
+The grounds for both the pre-grant and post-grant oppositions are the same.
 The Act enumerates eleven grounds on which opposition can be made.
 They include: